#[derive(Model)]

 Cannot be used on relation fields.

-Stores the field as a JSON string in the database.
-Requires the serde
+store it as a JSON string in the database.
+Requires the serde feature

 §Relation attributes